kuujo/vertigo/README.md

 the messaging system is designed to provide strongly-ordered and exactly-once semantics.

-There are numerous components to the Vertigo communcation framework.
+There are numerous components to the Vertigo communication framework.
 At the highest level, each component has an `InputCollector` and an `OutputCollector`.

 Internally, Vertigo uses *streams* to model connections between an output port